 A savings plan is a discount plan that allows you to receive pay-as-you-go billing discounts in exchange for a commitment to use a consistent amount (measured in USD/hour) of resources over a one-year or three-year period.
 After you purchase a savings plan, the hourly bills of your pay-as-you-go instances are covered up to the amount of the plan.

 When you use a savings plan, your pay-as-you-go instances of each instance type have a regular pay-as-you-go unit price and a savings plan unit price.
 For more information, see the Discount Details page.
-Resource usage within your commitment is billed based on the savings plan unit price.
-Resource usage beyond your commitment is billed at the regular pay-as-you-go unit price.
+You are charged for resource usage within your commitment based on the savings plan unit price.
+You are charged for resource usage beyond your commitment at the regular pay-as-you-go unit price.

 54.5% off the pay-as-you-go price for the ecs.g6 instance family in the China (Shanghai)

 region.
 The savings plan unit price of the ecs.g6.xlarge instances is calculated based